 Summer internships are crucial to every law student’s professional development.
 Since public sector employers can rarely afford to pay summer interns, students pursuing public interest work often require financial support.
 Each year, Temple Law provides summer funding to nearly 100 students through a combination of work study, funding from the Temple Law Foundation and money raised by The Student Public Interest Network (SPIN).
 SPIN, a student group dedicated to promotion public interest law at Temple, holds an annual auction to raise funds for summer internships.

-The Barrack Fellows program, which was created in 1991, provides post-graduate financial assistance to young public service lawyers.
+The loan repayment assistance program (LRAP), which was created in 1990 and renamed the Barrack Fellows program in 1994, provides post-graduate financial assistance to young public service lawyers.
 Through the Barrack Fellows program, recent law school graduates are assisted in meeting their financial obligations while working at a chosen career in public interest or the public sector.
 Already, the Barrack Fellowships have provided funding to nearly 200 graduates.

 At Temple, students find an atmosphere where the ideals of service and equal justice are supported by an administration, faculty, and their peers.